quii/learn-go-with-tests/context-aware-reader.md

     n, err := rdr.Read(got)

     if err == nil {
-        t.Error("expected an error but didnt get one") }
+        t.Error("expected an error after cancellation but didnt get one") }

     if n > 0 {